ING’s Terra approach

 In the automotive sector, for example, we measure the current mix of our clients’ production of internal combustion engine vehicles compared to zero-emission vehicles and how clients plan to shift this balance over time.
 We can then compare this with what science-based transition pathways prescribe for the automotive sector in order to reach the below-two-degree goal.
 The analysis doesn’t only tell us what needs to shift, but also how much and by when.
 This is where financing comes in – and ING can have an impact.

 We feel it can change the way banks think about climate impact measurement.
 Compared to other measurement approaches, this one is precise, tailored to each sector’s needs, forward-looking, and will ultimately have a bigger impact because it steers key sectors towards technologies that underpin a low-carbon future rather than only measure a carbon-rich past.

-For this reason, ING was joined by the global banks BBVA, BNP Paribas, Société Générale and Standard Chartered in signing the Katowice Commitment – a pledge to steer our portfolios toward the well-below two degree goal of the Paris Climate Agreement and work together to further refine the metrics and tools needed to do this.
+For this reason, ING was joined in December 2018 by the global banks BBVA, BNP Paribas, Société Générale and Standard Chartered in signing the Katowice Commitment – a pledge to steer our portfolios toward the well-below two degree goal of the Paris Climate Agreement and work together to further refine the metrics and tools needed to do this.

 What else do we do on climate?

 There are many ways we are working to combat climate change.
 For example, our commitment to reduce our coal exposure to close to zero by 2025, and the way our sustainability improvement loan rewards companies for their sustainability performance.